 Individuals who are not currently enrolled students or staff (but may have borrowing privileges) have access to the following services:

 Non-borrowing use of any of the Massey University Libraries is freely available to members of the public.
 Reading spaces and photocopiers are provided.
 Guest access to Discover allows you to search for Library books and media.

-For individuals who want to borrow from the Massey collection, interlibrary loan (via your own institutional or public library) or financial membership (under Borrower Categories) is recommended.
+For individuals who want to borrow from the Massey collection, interlibrary loan (via your own institutional or public library) or financial membership (under Registered Member Categories) is recommended.

 Photocopies of articles may be obtained from another library on interlibrary loan, and supplied to external clients: